 Common symptoms of psychosis are unusual beliefs (‘delusions’) and hallucinations (most often, hearing voices).
 The standard medication (‘antipsychotics’ or ‘APs’) for these problems is often helpful but can have serious side effects.
 There is also evidence that having talking therapies (such as ‘cognitive behaviour therapy’ (CBT) or ‘family intervention’) can help reduce symptoms and prevent relapse.
 The NICE guideline for treatment of psychosis and schizophrenia in adolescents CG155 suggests that treatment options should include the possibility of choice between talking therapies, APs or both.

-The NICE guideline (CG155) suggests that the treatment options for young people with a first episode of psychosis should include the possibility of a choice between Cognitive Behaviour Therapy (CBT), antipsychotic medication or both.
-However, the NICE guideline CG155 suggests that more research is needed to see what is the effectiveness of psychological treatment alone, compared with antipsychotic medication and compared with psychological treatment and antipsychotic medication combined.
+The NICE guideline suggests that the treatment options for young people with a first episode of psychosis should include the possibility of a choice between Cognitive Behavioural Therapy (CBT), antipsychotic medication or both.
+However, the NICE guideline suggests that more research is needed to see what is the effectiveness of psychological treatment alone, compared with antipsychotic medication alone, and compared with psychological treatment and antipsychotic medication combined.
 The first stage to better understanding what is most helpful is to conduct a small study to see if young people and their families want to take part in this kind of research and to find out what they think of taking part.
 This will help us know if we should do a larger study and how best it should be done.

 We will provide roughly a third of participants with psychological therapy, a third with antipsychotic medication and a third with a combination of psychological therapy and antipsychotic medication.
 Everyone will get a least one of the currently recommended treatments.
 Which treatment they get will be randomly determined so that the treatments can be compared in similar groups of people.
 The psychological intervention involves up to 30 sessions of Cognitive Behavioural Therapy plus 6 sessions of family intervention (optional).
 For more information about CBT see HERE